masa-sumimoto/html-starter/README.md

 English | [日本語](README_ja.md)

 # My Webpack Web Starter
-This is my starter kid for creating website with Webpack.
+This is my starter kid for creating website with Webpack. :whale2:

-## Overview
-:smile: :fish: :rooster: :tropical_fish: :cat2: :ox: :pig2: :whale2: :smile:

-Hi.
-This is my html cording starter kid.
-If your case includes the following, Please use the kid.

-- Use Bootstrap as css library.
-- Use jQuery
-- Use SCSS
-- Use BEM style
-- Want to manage the design in units such as page layout, parts.

-※ If you get good starter kid, I suggest [web starter kid of google](https://github.com/google/web-starter-kit).
-※ It is under construction in some places.

-:smile: :goat: :rabbit2: :leopard: :octopus: :dog2: :panda_face: :cow2: :smile:

-## Environment Information
+## About This Environment
-This starter has the following structure.
+The following list is an introduction to the modules in this environment.

 ```
 Package management:
 - Node.js + Yarn